Juansecu/Votatoon_-_Server/README.md

 Note that this behavior allows you to deploy your own instance using a VPS/PaaS like Heroku or Digital Ocean.

+## API documentation

+Once you have running the application, you can go to `http://<address of host where you're running the application>:<port where you're running the application>/api` to see the API documentation, so you can understand how this application works when it receives any request.

 ## Installation

 ```bash